Slither (2006 film): Home media

 Slither was released on regular DVD and on HD-DVD/DVD hybrid disc on October 24, 2006.
 The HD version is presented in 1.85:1 widescreen encoded at 1080p and Dolby Digital-Plus 5.1 surround.
-In addition to the film, the DVD contains two making-of documentaries, one being solely dedicated to the visual effects.
-The DVD also contains deleted and extended scenes, a blooper reel, visual effects progressions, a set tour with Fillion, and an audio commentary by Gunn and Fillion.
+In addition to the film, the DVD contains two making-of documentaries, deleted and extended scenes, a blooper reel, visual effects progressions, a set tour with Fillion, and an audio commentary by Gunn and Fillion.
 Also included are featurettes outlining how to make edible blood, and Lloyd Kaufman's documentary discussing his day on set, and the shooting of his one line (which was eventually cut from the film).
-Finally, there is an added bonus entitled "Who Is Bill Pardy?" which is a joke feature made by Gunn with the sole purpose of roasting Fillion, and was shown at the film's wrap party.
+Finally, there is a bonus entitled "Who Is Bill Pardy?" which is a joke feature made by Gunn with the sole purpose of roasting Fillion, and was shown at the film's wrap party.

 Shout!
 Factory released a Collector's Edition on Blu-ray on July 25, 2017.
-In addition to new case artwork illustrated by artist Justin Osbourn, it includes new special features such as a new audio commentary with James Gunn and cast members, new interviews with James Gunn and actor Gregg Henry (Jack MacReady) as well as all of the special features found on the original DVD video.
+In addition to new case artwork illustrated by artist Justin Osbourn, it includes new special features such as a new audio commentary with James Gunn and cast members, new interviews with James Gunn and actor Gregg Henry (Jack MacReady) as well as all of the special features found on the original DVD.

+Release

+Universal Pictures distributed the film in the United States, Latin America, Australia, France, Germany, Italy, Spain and South Africa, while Mandate Pictures handled international sales excluding Canada, the United Kingdom and Japan, where Gold Circle Films and Strike Entertainment had pre-sold the film to TVA Films, Entertainment Film Distributors, and Toho-Towa respectively.

 Reception

 Box office

-Slither was "a box office flop", failing to recoup its production budget following its debut in the United States and Canada on March 31, 2006 in 1,945 theaters.
+Slither was a box office flop, failing to recoup its production budget following its debut in the United States and Canada on March 31, 2006, in 1,945 theaters.
 In its opening weekend, the film grossed $3,880,270 and ranked #8 at the U.S. and Canadian box office.
 Slither grossed $7,802,450 in its theatrical run in the United States and Canada.
 Slither also under-performed in France, grossing $236,261 from 150 screens.
 The film grossed $5,032,486 as of February 6, 2008 in territories outside the United States and Canada for a worldwide gross of $12,834,936.
-Its box office performance was substantially less than its total budget of $29.5 million, including marketing costs; the production budget taking up about $15 million of the total.
+Its box office performance was substantially less than its total budget of $29.5 million, including marketing costs.
+The production budget took up about $15 million of the total.

 Paul Brooks, president of the film's production company, Gold Circle Films, said the company was "crushingly disappointed" by the gross.
 Universal distanced itself from Slither's poor box office performance, citing their distribution of the film as merely part of a deal with Gold Circle.
 The Hollywood Reporter speculated that Slither's performance "might have killed off the horror-comedy genre for the near future."
-Producer Paul Brooks offered this explanation about why Slither failed to catch on with filmgoers:
+Producer Paul Brooks suggested that Slither failing to catch on indicated that filmgoers were no longer interested in horror-comedies.